 Xiaomi Redmi 9A

 Xiaomi has pretty solid devices and is well-known for its great value for money smartphones.
-Redmi 9A is still one hell of a phone with great specs for its KES 8,999 price tag.
+Redmi 9A is still one hell of a phone with great specs for its KES 9,400 price tag, despite the recent price hikes.
 It has a 6.53-inch HD+ Dot drop display, a massive 5,000mAh battery, a 13MP AI Camera, and a 5MP selfie camera.
 There’s a MediaTek G25 Octa-core processor paired with 2GB of RAM.

-Xiaomi Redmi 9A runs on Google’s latest Android OS, version 10, with MIUI 12 on top.
+Xiaomi Redmi 9A runs on last-gen Android 10, with MIUI 12 on top.
 Buy the Xiaomi Redmi 9A on Jumia here.

 Infinix Smart 5